 The leak wasn't the only problem Brattleboro Roofing found with the roof.
 The company takes care of all roofing repairs and improvements at the library, Clark said.
 It gave the library an estimate of around $68,000 to repair the whole thing.

 "We've had considerable roof problems over the last few years," said Clark.
 "There's been consistent elevator problems, but no major repairs to the building.
 Just a couple thousand dollars here and a couple thousand there.
 Nothing major.
-It was more maintenance than major improvements."

 The library trustees are deciding what to do next.